MontySKW/MontySKW/README.md

 ## Hiya, and welcome to my github.
 I'm not super active here, mostly use this for personal projects. </br>
-May contribute more time to open source projects I'm interested in & make use of in the future.
+May contribute more time to open source projects I'm interested in & make use of in the future. </br>

+Co-Owner/Dev of gls.cx
+Feel free to reach out / contact via discord.
 <!--
 **MontySKW/MontySKW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.